Download the PDF file of this document by clicking here.

 5. Soluble salt: Less than 3.0 Millimho per cm in saturation extract.

-6. Boron: Less than 1 part per million in saturation extract.
+6. Boron: Less than 1 part per million in saturation extract and on an available dry weight basis.

 7. Sodium absorption ratio: Less than 4.